 [Transparent Lock] means the playback will appear on the current page only if the handle is empty on that page.
-If a playback is programmed in that position on the new page, then that playback will appear instead of the locked one.
+If the handle is in use on the new page, then that playback will appear instead of the locked one.
 This can be useful if you only need the locked playback to appear on certain pages but wish to reuse the handle on other pages.